dmontaner/install_and_config_linux/haskell.md

 To install a more up to date version see <https://www.haskell.org/ghcup/>

-> ghcup is the main installer for
+> ghcup is the main installer forY
 > the general purpose language Haskell

 Install dependencies: